Higher Education Practice - PgCert, Academic Professional Apprenticeship, PgDip, MA

 - Subject Area

-The Academic Professional Apprenticeship is a course specifically designed to support staff to develop and explore their academic practice as an educator and researcher in UK Higher Education.
+Higher Education Practice is a one year part-time programme designed to support participants to develop and explore their academic practice as an educator in UK Higher Education.

 About the course

-Teaching Reflectively in Higher Education, EDU 40128, Year One, 30 Credits
+Teaching Reflectively in Higher Education, EDU 40128, 30 Credits

 Delivered in Semester 1, Year 1